jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 	$ cd ~/scripts

-#### get_script.sh
+#### make_script.sh
 Let's start by making a script that will help you make more scripts: you want it to create a new file based on an online template, write out the template into a new user-specified file, and `chmod +x` this new file so it will immediately be executable.

 Given that the **next** assignment below will be to make a `weather.sh` script, it would be great if we could automatically pull down the Bioe421/521 script template, name it what we want, and make it executable.
-So for this `get_script.sh`, we want the user to be able to run:
+So for this `make_script.sh`, we want the user to be able to run:

-	$ ./get_script.sh weather
+	$ ./make_script.sh weather

 And have it generate `weather.sh` ready to be edited and then immediately executed.

+We will be making a bunch of scripts, so the workflow will be:

+1. make a script
+1. make a script, then get a file
+1. make a script, then get a file, then make the script executable within itself
+1. make a script, then get a file, then make the script executable within itself, then allow for user input

 Let's get started.
 I put a script template you should use at: